The Statistical Fairness-Accuracy Frontier: Introduction

-The choice of $\lambda$ is a central design decision shaped by the model’s legal and ethical context, reflecting the social planner’s preferences over group errors.
-To illustrate this, suppose 90\% of the population belongs to the red group.
+From a welfare perspective, the vector of group risks is a pair of per-capita losses, and the planner’s choice of $\lambda$ encodes the relative social marginal cost of errors across groups, in the spirit of distribution-sensitive welfare weights used in public economics \citep[see, e.g.,][]{saez2016generalized}.
+To better highlight this, suppose 90\% of the population belongs to the red group.
 A natural choice would then be to set $\lambda = 0.9$.
 However, if we are training a predictive model for patients or for hiring across different demographics, we might want to ensure that the smaller group is not overshadowed.
 In that case, we could increase its weight and even assign equal importance to both groups, i.e., set $\lambda = 0.5$.
 This approach, often referred to as ``\textit{weighting by inverse class frequency},'' is common in the fairness literature \citep{cui2019class, steininger2021density}.
 There are also smoothed variants that interpolate between these extremes, offering a context-dependent balance between accuracy and fairness \citep{mikolov2013distributed}.
-In summary, the choice of $\lambda$ ultimately rests with the designer, and the role of the FA frontier is to ensure that, whatever choice is made, the resulting algorithm is optimal for that setting.

-Characterizing the FA frontier and a target model $\beta_\lambda$ requires complete knowledge of both the covariate distributions and the underlying parameters, which is not possible in a finite-sample regime.
-Further, as we will discuss, any finite-sample estimator of $\beta_\lambda$ will yield a risk pair that is strictly inside the achievable set.
-This raises a natural question: Given only $n_r$ and $n_b$ samples from groups $r$ and $b$, respectively, what is the best performance we can guarantee?
-To answer this, we must first define what “best” means.

-A natural way to measure the performance of a finite-sample estimator is through its worst-case \emph{excess risk}.
-Consider again lines of the form $\lambda x + (1-\lambda) y = c$; for a finite-sample estimator, define its excess risk as the amount by which $c$ must be increased (i.e., shifting the line upward and to the right) so that it intersects an attainable risk pair, in the worst-case sense over a family of distributions.
-This idea is illustrated in \Cref{figs/Frontier_Intro_2}.
-Our objective is to minimize the worst-case expected excess risk---where the expectation is taken over the randomness in the $n_r + n_b$ samples.
-Minimizing the worst-case expected excess risk corresponds to achieving the \textit{minimax rate}, a standard benchmark for evaluating the finite-sample performance of statistical estimators.